Ziyech handed first Chelsea start against Krasnodar | Goal.com

 The forward then played his first game for the Premier League club against Southampton on October 17 after recovering from his knee problems.

-The 27-year-old winger featured for 18 minutes in the encounter after replacing Mason Mount as Frank Lampard men played out a draw.
+The 27-year-old winger featured for 18 minutes in the encounter after replacing Mason Mount as Frank Lampard's men played out a draw.

 Ziyech made his second appearance for Chelsea in their Champions League opener against Sevilla last week and featured for 28 minutes.